 The eye in AI

 The Seeing AI app is designed to help visually impaired or blind people.
 It enhances the world around the user through rich audio descriptions.
 She can read a handwritten note or scan a barcode and then tell the user what the product is.
 By pointing a camera at an object, the app describes how many people it can see and their position in the image – center, top left, etc.

 For a sighted person, walking down the street can mean becoming aware of all the details around him.
 A device such as Soundscape mimics this behavior by building a detailed audio map that chronicles what is happening around a visually impaired person.
 It creates layers of context and detail by drawing on location data, sound beacons, and synthesized 3D stereo sound to build a constantly updated 3D sound map of the surrounding world.

 Braille has been used for almost 200 years as a means of tactile reading at the fingertips.
 It has now moved from the page to the screen thanks to screen readers, which support screens and digital braille keyboards.
 Braille touch screens that work similarly to tablets have already proven their popularity with students and teachers.

 Beacons of change

-Bluetooth beacons, such as those used by the company Foresight Augmented Reality, act as very precise and personalized guides for people who are blind or visually impaired buy Spotify Plays.
+Bluetooth beacons, such as those used by the company Foresight Augmented Reality, act as very precise and personalized guides for people who are blind or visually impaired get more followers on facebook.
 While basic GPS technology can lead users to a location, beacons installed in a store, restaurant or public building can guide them to the entrance of the building in question.
 And when the user is inside, other beacons can direct them to restrooms or other important facilities.

 The European Union takes no risks as far as the safety of people is concerned.
 Under the new legislation, electric vehicles must be audible at low speeds and when reversing.
 Some manufacturers are already integrating artificial noise into their electric vehicles.